 The Child’s Behavior

-Gardner has identified eight symptoms of PAS commonly found in alienated children5.
+Gardner has identified eight symptoms of parental alienation syndrome commonly found in alienated children5.

 Campaign of denigration